Optimization and Problem Solving of Pandora FMS

 • The number established in the verbose parameter refers to the amount of information that is written in the logs, being advisable not to exceed 3.
 The higher the number, the lower the performance of Pandora FMS due to the large amount of information to write in the logs.

-Pandora FMS has several tools that can help you to measure properly its hardware and software for the amount of data that it expects to obtain.
+Pandora FMS has several tools that may help you to measure properly its hardware and software for the amount of data it expects to obtain.
 One of them is useful to “attack” directly the database with fictitious data (dbstress) and the other generates fictitious XML files (xml_stress).

 Pandora FMS XML Stress